eonist/UITestSugar/README.md

 ### Installation

-GitHub Copilot: Sure, here's an example of what a section on installing `UITestSugar` using Swift Package Manager and Carthage could look like:

 To install `UITestSugar` using Swift Package Manager, follow these steps:

 1. In Xcode, select File > Swift Packages > Add Package Dependency.